 The Indigenous doula research team led by University of Winnipeg Canada Research Chair Dr. Jaime Cidro is working on a new project this spring.

-Providing Indigenous Cultural Care Through Midwife-Doula Partnerships in Winnipeg was the highest-ranking application for the recent Social Sciences and Humanities Research Council of Canada (SSHRC) Race, Gender and Diversity Initiative, and comes with $449,980 in research funding.
+Providing Indigenous Cultural Care Through Midwife-Doula Partnerships in Winnipeg was the highest-ranking application of 171 applications for the recent Social Sciences and Humanities Research Council of Canada (SSHRC) Race, Gender and Diversity Initiative, and comes with $449,980 in research funding.